![]() |

 Old-Tyme Kolos, Richard Crum, Los Angeles: 1993 Tamburitza Extravaganza, 1993.

-These are a few dances done in the Croatian and Serbian communities of the eastern U.S. over a half-century period, from the beginnings of the "great economic immigration" in 1890 up to the "kolo revival" of the 1950's.
-The center of the revival was Pittsburgh, Pennsylvania appropriately so, since that city was a long-time American stopping point for the early immigrants, and the headquarters of both the great U.S. and Croatian organization.
+These are a few dances done in the Croatian and Serbian communities of the eastern United States over a half-century period, from the beginnings of the "great economic immigration" in 1890 up to the "kolo revival" of the 1950's.
+The center of the revival was Pittsburgh, Pennsylvania appropriately so, since that city was a long-time American stopping point for the early immigrants, and the headquarters of both the great United States and Croatian organization.
 The number of the old-time (pre-1950) kolos was not large a few dozen but they formed a sentimantal base-rock upon which kolo dancing later evolved.
 Their survival depended as much upon dedicated, kolo-loving tamburaši as it did upon the dancers.

 CONTENTS